 The $50,000 Prize is sponsored by Washington College, the Gilder Lehrman Institute of American History, and George Washington’s Mount Vernon.
 Each year the sponsors appoint a jury of three historians or other qualified scholars who are asked to name up to seven finalists.
-The finalists are announced at Washington College on George Washington’s birthday.
+The finalists are announced on George Washington’s birthday.
 A final selection committee made up of two representatives of each of the three sponsoring institutions, plus an independent historian, reviews the finalists and chooses a winner.
-The winner is announced at a gala dinner honoring the finalists at Mount Vernon in May.

 Submissions should be sent to: